microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

    <pre>NAME            TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)           AGE
    mssql-service   LoadBalancer   172.30.166.56   168.61.45.217   31433:30738/TCP   1h</pre>

-   Take note of the EXTERNAL-IP and PORT.
+   Take note of the EXTERNAL-IP and PORT (the number before the ":").
 You will use these to connect to SQL Server throughout this module.

 2. Launch the Azure Data Studio application.
 Look for the icon